VASPsol/VASPsol/README.md

 ## Installation

 VASPsol++ is mostly implemented in a single fortran file, solvation.F, that can be found in the src/ directory of the repository.
 Additionally, a patch file is required to make modifications to some of the original VASP source files.
-These patch files are version specific and are located in the src/patches director of the repository.
+These patch files are version specific and must be obtained by emailing [Craig Plaisance](mailto:plaisance@lsu.edu).
 Currently, the following patch files are available:
 * VASP 5.4.4 (with and without VTST)
 * VASP 6.3.2 (with and without VTST)